 Time off work is meaningful

 Working nine to five.
 Wake up, clock in, clock out, go to sleep, repeat.
 Exciting stuff eh?
 Is it any wonder why people just get fed up with their workplace after a while?
 We spend more time at the office than we do with our friends and family.
+Think about it, we spend 8 hours at work and another hour getting to and from work.
+That’s a full 10 hours…and we get 4-7 hours at home with those we actually care about.
 Some of us (myself included) even take work home, or worse (again guilty) work when we’re on vacation or on the weekends.